visionml/pytracking/ltr/README.md

  The framework currently contains the training code for the following trackers.

 ### KeepTrack
  In order to train KeepTrack the following three steps are required.
- - Prepare the base tracker: Download the weights <a href="https://drive.google.com/file/d/1lzwdeX9HBefQwznMaX5AKAGda7tqeQtg">super_dimp_simple.pth.tar</a> or retrain the tracker using the settings [dimp.super_dimp_simple](train_settings/dimp/super_dimp_simple.py).
+ - Prepare the base tracker: Download the weights [super_dimp_simple.pth.tar](https://drive.google.com/file/d/1lzwdeX9HBefQwznMaX5AKAGda7tqeQtg) or retrain the tracker using the settings [dimp.super_dimp_simple](train_settings/dimp/super_dimp_simple.py).
- - Prepare the training dataset: Download <a href="https://drive.google.com/file/d/1gIlrYYpkYKAtZyNzkwUCaqAxYyMNC27S">target_candidates_dataset_dimp_simple_super_dimp_simple.json</a> or re-create the dataset by switching to `../pytracking/util_scripts` and running [create_distractor_dataset](../pytracking/util_scripts/create_distractor_dataset.py) using `python create_distractor_dataset.py dimp_simple super_dimp_simple lasot_train $DATASET_DIR`.
+ - Prepare the training dataset: Download [target_candidates_dataset_dimp_simple_super_dimp_simple.json](https://drive.google.com/file/d/1gIlrYYpkYKAtZyNzkwUCaqAxYyMNC27S) or re-create the dataset by switching to `../pytracking/util_scripts` and running [create_distractor_dataset](../pytracking/util_scripts/create_distractor_dataset.py) using `python create_distractor_dataset.py dimp_simple super_dimp_simple lasot_train $DATASET_DIR`.
 Add the path to the dataset file to the `local.py` file.
  - Train KeepTrack using the settings [keep_track.keep_track](train_settings/keep_track/keep_track.py) using super_dimp_simple as base tracker.

 ### LWL
  The following setting files can be used to train the LWL networks, or to know the exact training details.
  - [lwl.lwl_stage1](train_settings/lwl/lwl_stage1.py): The default settings used for initial network training with fixed backbone weights.
 We initialize the backbone ResNet with pre-trained Mask-RCNN weights.
 These weights can be obtained from [here](https://drive.google.com/file/d/12pVHmhqtxaJ151dZrXN1dcgUa7TuAjdA/view?usp=sharing).
-Download and save these weights in env_settings().pretrained_networks directory.
+Download and save these weights in `env_settings().pretrained_networks` directory.
  - [lwl.lwl_stage2](train_settings/lwl/lwl_stage2.py): The default settings used for training the final LWL model.
 This setting fine-tunes all layers in the model trained using [lwl_stage1](train_settings/lwl/lwl_stage1.py).
  - [lwl.lwl_boxinit](train_settings/lwl/lwl_boxinit.py):  The default settings used for training the bounding box encoder network in order to enable VOS with box initialization.

 ### KYS
  The following setting file can be used to train the KYS networks, or to know the exact training details.
  - [kys.kys](train_settings/kys/kys.py): The default settings used for training the KYS model with ResNet-50 backbone.

 ### PrDiMP
  The following setting files can be used to train the DiMP networks, or to know the exact training details.
  - [dimp.prdimp18](train_settings/dimp/prdimp18.py): The default settings used for training the PrDiMP model with ResNet-18 backbone.
  - [dimp.prdimp50](train_settings/dimp/prdimp50.py): The default settings used for training the PrDiMP model with ResNet-50 backbone.
  - [dimp.super_dimp](train_settings/dimp/super_dimp.py): Combines the bounding-box regressor of PrDiMP with the standard DiMP classifier and better training and inference settings.

 ### DiMP
  The following setting files can be used to train the DiMP networks, or to know the exact training details.
  - [dimp.dimp18](train_settings/dimp/dimp18.py): The default settings used for training the DiMP model with ResNet-18 backbone.
  - [dimp.dimp50](train_settings/dimp/dimp50.py): The default settings used for training the DiMP model with ResNet-50 backbone.

 ### ATOM
  The following setting file can be used to train the ATOM network, or to know the exact training details.